 I tossed my die and got a respectable roll, then we went through the mechanics of writing down damage which turned out not to be as horrible as I’d expected.
 Melenis got the high roll by a wide margin; she’d been controlled by Keith for so long that we forgot she was a speed build.

 This time, I jumped in first.
+Cecelia knew how to fight, so all I had to do was put it in terms she’d appreciate.
 “The game’s supposed to emulate real life, at least to some extent.
 Your character’s built a lot like an Assassin package Imbued.
-Huge close range damage output with a daggar, but situationally dependent on surprise attacks and flanking.
+Huge close range damage output with a dagger, but situationally dependent on surprise attacks and flanking.
 Play her like…” yourself.
 RecognitionReady.
 “A ninja or something.”

-“Don’t forget to wait for your buffs, though!”
-Roger cut in.
-“Sure, it’ll slow you down, but it’s worth it for the stat boosts, and being faster than the rest of your team doesn’t matter, since we’re all faster than the giants.
+“Don’t forget to wait for your buffs, though!
 We’re like Gifters, I guess.”
+Roger took the clue that she’d understand the power system and ran with it.
+“Sure, it’ll slow you down, but it’s worth it for the stat boosts, and being faster than the rest of your team doesn’t matter, since we’re all faster than the giants.”

 Hmm, my turn then.
 Well, if we’re going buff round, I’ve only got one worth mentioning.
-“Tanil chants another spell, and time seems to slow for the party, but it’s they who have changed and are faster than could be natural.”
+“Tanil chants another spell, and time seems to slow for the party, but it’s they who have changed and are faster than is natural.”

 “My turn?”
 Cecelia perked up some in her seat.
 She tapped her unit, then moved it forward.
 “Okay, so I run toward the guy here, with a zigzag pattern so they can’t hit me when I’m running.
 Then when I get up to him, I’m going to pull out his hamstrings!”

 Roger shifted some.
-“Uh, that doesn’t really matter.
+“Uh, that doesn’t really work here.
 D&D doesn’t have rules for that.”

 “No, I wanna see how this works out.”
 Keith brought his hand up to his dice.
 “But you don’t just get to use precision damage for free, it only works if you can hit them by surprise, from behind, or when you and an ally have them flanked.”

 “Then I go under his legs.
-They’re four times bigger than a person, so I should have no trouble with that, right?”
+They’re four times taller than a person, so I should have no trouble with that, right?”

 “Well, roll for it.”
 Keith smiled and dropped his voice to an ominous threat.
 “But if you mess up, you’re in a lot of trouble.
 Is it worth the risk?”

 I felt the charge drain from my stored metal, in the moment where Cecelia tossed the dice.
 Roger declared the natural twenty, but I knew it was coming before it ever left her fingers.
-I didn’t like her cheating, but I was willing to let it slide this once.
+I didn’t like her cheating, but I had little choice but to let it slide.